 - a.
-Before they are loaded, railcars and trucks shall be free from objectionable materials and odors, and shall have sound floors and doors. - b.
+Before they are loaded, railcars, trucks, trailers and containers shall be free from objectionable materials and odors, and shall have clean sound floors and doors. - b.
 All loads should consist entirely of one grade of paper stock unless otherwise agreed to.
-When two or more grades are included in the same load, units of each grade should be kept together in a separate part of the railcar or truck. - c.
-Paper stock must be loaded in a manner that will minimize shifting and breakage.
-Excessive breakage due to improper loading can be cause for rejection. - d.
-Paper stock shall be loaded in accordance with industry safety best practices.
+When two or more grades are included in the same load, units of each grade should be kept together in a separate part of the railcar, truck, trailer or container. - Paper stock must be loaded in a manner that will minimize shifting and breakage.
+Excessive breakage due to improper loading can be cause for a claim or rejection. - d.
+Paper stock shall be loaded in accordance with the customer's preferred safe loading practices or industry safety best practices such as outlines in the ISRI/AF&PA Shipping Guide for Baled Paper Products as a reference.